10 Use Cases of Blockchain in Banking

 Thanks to blockchain, users will be able to choose how they wish to identify themselves and with whom they agree to share their identity.
 They will need to register their identity on the blockchain only once.
 There’s no need for repeating that registration for every service provider – as long as those providers are also powered by the blockchain.
 Naturally, storing this type of information on a blockchain also ensures its security.

-8. Accounting and auditing
+8. Blockchain in banking for accounting and auditing

 Accounting has been a relatively slow area to digitize.
 One of the reasons behind that is the need to match the strict regulatory requirements regarding data integrity and validity.
 That’s why accounting is potentially another area that could be transformed with blockchain.